 While it doesn’t have centuries-old architecture like Europe or glittering temples like you’ll find in Asian cities, Calgary’s urban streetscapes combined with its proximity to the mountains makes it a great spot for photographers.
-Here are some of the most photogenic spots in the city, whether you’re looking for a backdrop worthy of a bridal party or simply want to beef up your Instagram stream.
+Here are some of the most photogenic spots in the city, whether you’re looking for a backdrop worthy of a bridal party or simply want to beef up your Instagram gallery.

 The Rundle Ruins